Captain Jan: Plot summary

-With the outbreak of World War I, Jan decides to leave the submarine-infested European waters and sit out the war in the Far East.
-For a time his fight with Kwel is pushed aside.
-He gets into partnership with the rather shady Captain Rang who suggests to get the lucrative salvage for the Moira, a large cruising ship which was wrecked some years before on the south shore of the island of New Guinea.
+Jan's first assignment takes him to the Dutch East Indies.
+There, he gets into partnership with the rather shady Captain Rang, of German origin, who suggests to get the lucrative salvage for the Moira, a large cruising ship which was wrecked some years before on the south shore of the island of New Guinea.
 Since moving the wrecked ship would require a large expenditure of manpower, salvaging her was abandoned as unprofitable.
 It turns out that Rang had come up with the cynical idea of trapping hundreds of Papuans and using their coerced, unpaid labor.
 The shocked Jan washes his hands of this scheme.
 Rang does get the Moira afloat, but at the terrible price of the Papuan forced laborers drowning in a storm.
 Eventually, Rang gets punished by "A Higher Justice" - his ship is struck by plague and he dies with all his crew.
+With the outbreak of World War I, Jan is unable to reaturn to the now submarine-infested European waters and sits out the war in the Far East.
+For a time his fight with Kwel is pushed aside.

-With the end of the war, Captain Jan returns to Europe and his tugboat business prospers - facing Kwel on more equal terms.
+With the end of the war, Captain Jan returns to Europe.
+He marries Riekie and his tugboat business prospers - facing Kwel on more equal terms.
 A large contract with Royal Navy, placing Jan in charge of a tugboat convoy taking a dry dock to the Falklands would, if carried out successfully, solidly establish his position.
-Kwel embarks on an all-out war, pulling all stops and using every dirty trick - getting at Jan's suppliers to provide rotten and poisoned food and when that fails sending thugs on direct, violent assaults.
+Kwel embarks on an all-out war, pulling all stops and using every dirty trick - sending saboteurs on board and getting at Jan's suppliers to provide rotten and poisoned food.
 All of Kwel's ploys fail and the Falklands Convoy gets through triumphantly - but at the moment of victory Captain Jan is again dealt a cruel blow.
-A radio operator who was supposed to keep contact between the convoys' tugboats and warn of a coming storm, turns out to be a Kwel agent, sent to sabotage the voyage.
-When Jan tries to apprehend him, the radio operator pulls a pistol and his shot kills Rikki, who was Jan's active partner in planning the convoy and who was to marry Jan at the end of the voyage.
+A radio operator who was supposed to keep contact between the convoys' tugboats and warn of a coming storm, is turned physically and mentally ill by the storm.
+When Jan locks him in his room, the radio operator pulls a pistol and kills Riekie.
 A burial at sea is conducted and "at the bottom of the Atlantic rested forever the body of a woman to whose courage and foresight the men of the tugboats owed so much".